KKKircheff/KKKircheff/README.md

 - 👋 Hi, I’m @KKKircheff
-- 👀 Programmer JavaScript, Typescript, NodeJS, ReactJS, SCSS, Langchain & AI
+- 👀 Programmer Typescript, NodeJS, ReactJS, Nextjs, SCSS, Langchain & AI
 - 🌱 Passion in Web Development and AI
 - 💞️ I’m looking to collaborate on frelance front-end, back-end and AI projects
 - 📫 How to reach me kircheff@protonmail.com